tvdboom/ATOM/docs_sources/user_guide/data_management.md

 library managing the caching), maintaining only the current active branch in memory.
 This mechanism results in a slight drop in performance because of the I/O overhead, but can save a lot of memory.
-Additionally, the memory's location is also used to cache the output of the `fit` method of transformers in the pipeline.
+Additionally, the memory's location is also used to cache the output of the `fit` and `transform` methods of steps in the pipeline.
 See [here][example-memory-considerations] an example using the memory parameter.

 Apart from the dataset itself, a model's metric scores and [shap values][shap] are also stored as attributes of the model to avoid having to recalculate